michalmalinowski87/photo/docs/user-flows.md

 **Status Descriptions**:
 - **CLIENT_SELECTING**: Client is actively selecting photos
 - **CLIENT_APPROVED**: Client approved selection, order created.
-ZIP generated automatically if backup addon purchased, otherwise must be generated manually by photographer.
+ZIP can be generated on-demand by photographer or client (one-time use, deleted after download).
 - **CHANGES_REQUESTED**: Client requested changes, photographer can approve to restore to CLIENT_SELECTING
-- **PREPARING_DELIVERY**: Photographer has started uploading final photos (first photo triggers this status). **Selection is locked** (same as CLIENT_APPROVED) because photographer has done the work, but client can still request changes. **ZIP generation no longer available** (if no backup addon).
+- **PREPARING_DELIVERY**: Photographer has started uploading final photos (first photo triggers this status). **Selection is locked** (same as CLIENT_APPROVED) because photographer has done the work, but client can still request changes. **ZIP generation no longer available** (originals will be deleted after delivery).
 - **DELIVERED**: Order delivered, final link sent, originals cleaned up.
-ZIP remains available if backup addon purchased, otherwise deleted after one-time download.
+ZIPs are one-time use and deleted after download (if generated).

 ---